-The use of chemical products and MRLs are under constant review as part of APVMA's Existing Chemical Review Program.
+The use of agricultural and veterinary chemical products and MRLs are under constant review as part of the APVMA's Existing Chemical Review Program.
 In addition, regulatory agencies involved in the regulation of chemical products continue to monitor health, agricultural and environmental issues associated with the use of chemical products.
 The residues in food are also monitored through:

-- State and Territory residue monitoring programs; - Australian Government programs such as the National Residue Survey; and - dietary exposure surveys such as the Australian Total Diet Survey.
+- State and Territory residue monitoring programs; - Commonwealth programs such as the National Residue Survey; and - dietary exposure surveys such as the Australian Total Diet Survey.